-Phase I of the Salem Apartments project is compatible with tree protection measures outlined in Salem Code Chapter 808 - Preservation of Trees and Vegetation.
-Sixteen (16) trees are proposed for preservation, six of which are addressed in Phase I of the project.
-All significant trees are proposed for preservation.
+Phase 1 of the Salem Apartments project is compatible with tree protection measures outlined in Salem Code Chapter 808 - Preservation of Trees and Vegetation.
+There are 41 non-exempt trees within project limits for Phase 1.
+Six (6) of the 41 trees, or 15 percent, are proposed for preservation and an addition 8 mitigation trees are required.
 Tree protection fencing, alternative construction methods, and project arborist oversight during paving, foundation construction, excavation, and grading will protect preserved trees.
-Since over 30 percent of the critical root zone of the trees 2419, 2420, 2429, and 4098 will be disturbed during construction, a tree variance may be required.
+Since over 30 percent of the critical root zone of the trees 2419, 2420, 2429, 3602, and 4098 will be disturbed during construction, a tree variance may be required.